segmentio/segment-docs/src/connections/destinations/catalog/cdpresolution/index.md

 ## Getting started

 To set up the CDP Resolution destination:
-1. From the Segment web app, click **Catalog**.
+1. Navigate to **Connections > Catalog** in the Segment app and select the **Destinations** tab of the catalog.
-2. Search for “CDP Resolution” in the Catalog, select it, and choose which of your sources to connect the destination to.
+2. Search for *CDP Resolution* and select it.
+3. Choose which of your sources to connect the destination to.
-3. In your Segment Settings UI, enter your CDP Resolution API key.
-You can find this in the CDP Connector Setting section of your [CDP Resolution Dashboard Connection Settings](https://app.cdpresolution.com/administration/cdp-connections/segment-io-f4241?utm_source=segmentio&utm_medium=docs&utm_campaign=partners).
+4. In the Settings, enter your CDP Resolution API key.
+You can find this in the CDP Connector Setting section of your [CDP Resolution Dashboard Connection Settings](https://app.cdpresolution.com/administration/cdp-connections/segment-io-f4241?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"}.
+5. Go to the CDP Resolution UI.
+5. Go to the [CDP Resolution Connectors](https://app.cdpresolution.com/administration/cdp-connections?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"} page and select the Segment IO connector.
+2. Paste your CDP Resolution API key in Segment to generate your Write Key.
+3. Paste your Write Key into CDP Resolution's connection configuration.
+4. Click **Upload Key**.

 Setup within CDP Resolution:
 1. From your [CDP Resolution Connectors](https://app.cdpresolution.com/administration/cdp-connections?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) page click on the Segment IO connector.